dymmond/asyncz/docs/schedulers.md

 ## Events

-It is also possible to attach event listeners to the schedule/ The events are triggered on specific occasions and may carry some additional information with them regarding detauls of that specific event.
+It is also possible to attach event listeners to the schedule.
+The events are triggered on specific occasions and may carry some additional information with them regarding detauls of that specific event.
 Check the [events](./events.md) section to see the available events.